 - "The Insight may not give you Prius gas mileage, but it can save you big money.
 That makes it a good choice for shoppers who want a new car with very affordable running costs." -- AutoTrader

 - "Although very fuel-efficient and affordable, the 2014 Honda Insight still doesn't measure up to its Toyota Prius C archrival in key areas like mpg, passenger room and available features." -- Edmunds

 - "In all, the Insight offers sound value and seriously good fuel economy, but it's not the most accomplished hybrid you can buy." -- Consumer Guide (2013)

 - “But beyond its laudable fuel economy and tempting starting price, there are compromises.
 The Insight's driving manners are rather unrefined and lackluster, even for a hybrid, and base models lack common features like cruise control, a USB input and even vanity mirrors." -- Kelley Blue Book

 The Toyota Prius c is roughly the same price as the Insight, and it delivers significantly better fuel economy.
 The Prius c also comes with more standard features, including Bluetooth and a USB port.

-The 2013 Honda Insight seats five and has front-wheel drive.
-All models are powered by a 1.3-liter four-cylinder engine and electric motor, which are paired with a continuously variable transmission (CVT).
+The 2014 Honda Insight seats five and has front-wheel drive.
+The Insight is powered by a 1.3-liter four-cylinder engine and electric motor, which are paired with a continuously variable transmission (CVT).
 Three trims are available: base, LX and EX.
-Each trim adds to the Insight’s list of interior features.
-The Insight received some updates last year and rolls into 2013 unchanged.
-As a result, this overview uses applicable research and reviews from 2012, as well as the current model year.
+The Insight hasn’t seen major changes since it was redesigned for the 2010 model year.
+As a result, this overview uses applicable research and reviews from the 2010 to 2014 model years.